-Nadal still untouchable as he claims 11th French title
+Nadal scales heights again to claim 11th French title

 He also let four match points go at 5-2 but he would not be denied as Thiem went long with a backhand on the fifth.

-Nadal’s celebration was restrained — throwing his arms skywards and turning to his entourage including coach and fellow Mallorcan Carlos Moya and his uncle Toni who stood down last year after his nephew Nadal reached La Decima.
+Nadal threw his arms skywards and turned to his entourage including coach and fellow Mallorcan Carlos Moya and his uncle Toni who stood down from his coaching role last year after his nephew worn his 10th French crown.

-There was no disguising what it still means to him, though, as the tears welled up after being handed the Coupe des Mousquetaires from Australian great Ken Rosewall.
+The tears that welled up when Nadal received the Coupe des Mousquetaires from Australian great Ken Rosewall showed just how much he still cares.

 “It’s amazing now, I can’t describe my feelings,” a sweat-soaked Nadal told the crowd.